Stuycs-K/final-project-10-lin-ken-wu-eric/WORKLOG.md

 ### 6/2/24
 - Temporarily fixed java trash code insertion, might make it better though
 - Started making script (addition to the full presentation)

+### 6/3/24
+- Fixed renaming code into base64 because of the equal sign problem
+- More script writing, explanations